Drag force on a moving heavy quark with deformed string configuration: Discussions

-as the diffusion constant of a heavy moving quark in a QGP with a deformed background.\\ For heavy quark, if we consider the limit $v^2\ll 1$ (where in natural unit speed of light is 1), the result is close to the phenomenological result of \cite{diffu} for non-relativistic limit.
+as the diffusion constant of a heavy moving quark in a QGP with a deformed background.\\ For heavy quark, at non-relativistic limit $v^2\ll 1$ ( in natural unit), the result of \eqref{Dvalue} is close to the phenomenological result of \cite{diffu}. \\

-In Fig.~\ref{cT.eps} the behavior of deformation parameter with respect to the temperature of the plasma have been shown according to $\mid c\mid= 2\pi^2T^2 \ln2$, means it satisfies the acceptable QCD data.
-In this simple and understandable plot, higher temperature leads to higher deformation parameter to keep the acceptable QCD data.
-In other words, as long as the contribution of deformation parameter in corresponding probe string ansatz of a moving heavy quark is governed by $n=1$, the satisfactory QCD approximation is obtained.\\

-Fig.~\ref{fv.eps} shows drag force versus speed of moving quark.
-Magnitude of drag force increases with increasing speed of moving quark in any case, but by increasing deformation parameter to a non-zero value, the change of magnitude of drag force is more significant, means by considering any constant speed, in a deformed AdS the drag force is strengthen exponentially.
-Thus, drag force can be strengthen by increasing speed or deformation parameter. \\ In the following we study the effect of the first power of deformation parameter in stringy description of a heavy moving quark through a plasma.
-By considering $n=1$ as the only acceptable power of $c$ (\ref{eq:x3}) turns to,

-Considering value of $c$ from (\ref{eq:c}) the integral in right hand side of (\ref{eq:zetaandzetaprim}) should be solved numerically.
-Then we obtain string profile $\varepsilon(z)$ as the following plots.\\
+Fig.~\ref{cT.eps} shows the behavior of magnitude of deformation parameter with respect to the temperature of the plasma.
+The plot shows increasing temperature increases deformation parameter.

+In fig.~\ref{fv.eps} we study drag force versus speed of moving quark.
+Magnitude of the drag force increases with increasing speed of moving quark, also nonzero values of deformation parameter strengthen the drag force.

-Fig.~\ref{fig:epsilon} shows the string ansatz, $\varepsilon(z)$ in a) absence of b) presence of deformation parameter, means in the former case when $c\longrightarrow 0$, one writes $\varepsilon(z)=\zeta_0(z)$.
-Comparing these two cases, we consider that contribution of deformation parameter leads to a maximum value of $\varepsilon(z)$.
-Then, while increasing $z$ leads to increasing $\zeta_0(z)$ in plot a, when it comes to contribution of deformation parameter, $\varepsilon(z)$ will be suppressed in plot b and it is not a strictly increasing function of $z$ any more.
+Fig.~\ref{fig:epsilon} shows the string ansatz, $\varepsilon(z)$ in a) absence of deformation parameter b) presence of deformation parameter.
+By solving the integral in right hand side of (\ref{eq:zetaandzetaprim}) numerically, we obtain string profile $\varepsilon(z)$ in these plots.
+Contribution of deformation parameter leads to finding of a maximum value of $\varepsilon(z)$.
+Then, increasing $z$ leads to increasing $\zeta_0(z)$ in plot a) as the string profile is a strictly increasing function of $z$, but in plot b) at nonzero deformation parameter, $\varepsilon(z)$ has a maximum value.